-The revetment and regarded slope alternatives are, together, recommended for advancement over the no action and concrete cantilever wall alternatives.
+The revetment and regraded slope alternatives are, together, recommended for advancement over the no action and concrete cantilever wall alternatives.
 The recommended measures provide the optimal combination of protectiveness and habitat value while being significantly more cost effective than the gabion wall alternative.
+Compared to the other hardened bluff stabilization designs, the rip-rap revetment poses fewer negative impacts to fish and wildlife habitat and should have less maintenance concerns over time.
 As mentioned in Section 4, significant care will be needed to effectively dovetail this approach with the limited section of gabion wall currently being installed.